- Open Source CEO by Bill Kerr

 If youāre new, not yet a subscriber, or just plain missed it, here are some of our recent editions.

-š± Collection: What Is Your North Star Metric?
+š± What Does A Day In The Life Of Ten CEOs Look Like?
 A collection of thoughts from a collection of leaders.

 PARTNERS š«